 Under a Zoom basic plan, a user can host one-to-one or group meetings subject to a time limit per meeting (usually 45 minutes, which is often ample time).

 This password manager makes sharing of logins convenient and secure with multi-factor authentication.
 LastPass helps you keep track of unlimited passwords and access them on your personal computer or mobile device (unlimited per the plan).

-It’s an accounting software designed for freelance professionals.
+Xero is an accounting software designed for freelance professionals.
 With Xero, you can send invoices and monitor income and expenses, which is useful in computing taxes.

 However, filing your taxes may require another software or the help of a tax professional.

 To summarise, as a freelancer, you have more freedom and control over your work, but you are solely responsible for growing your network and reputation.
 This means that you must exercise discipline and work hard in order to get your freelance career going.

 The best advice we can give you is to never stop growing and developing your skills.
 The longer you’re in the market, the more expertise you’re expected to accumulate, so let your work reflect that.